ZupIT/beagle-docs/content/en/ios/customization/custom-actions/custom-action.md

 {{% alert color="info" %}} To learn more about dependencies.
 [Beagle Dependencies]({{< ref path="" lang="en" >}}). {{% /alert %}}

-The register method has two constructors, the first passing just the `action` and the second receiving the `action` and `named`.
+The register method has two constructors; the first receives just the `action` param and the second receives the `action` and `named` params.

 **action:** Pass the struct of the action.